-When it comes to making tough financial decisions, it always comes down to your individual circumstance.
-However, hopefully, this breakdown of cash loans and credit cards has given you a good idea about what you need.
+When it comes to making tough financial decisions, it always comes down to your individual circumstances.
+However, hopefully, this breakdown of personal loans and credit cards has given you a good idea about what you need.

 Remember before making your decision between loans and credit cards, keep these tidbits in mind:

-Consider all your options before making a decision and remember that our loan specialists are always ready for a chat.
+Consider all your options before applying for a personal loan and remember that our loan specialists are always ready for a chat.

 Love learning about the tops tips for finance?
-Then, discover tops tips on how to change your spending habits.
+Then, discover top tips on how to change your spending habits.

 Want to save on power bills?
 Keep reading…